lhico/roms_idealized_exps/README.md

 Compile ROMS at a given directory using the build scripts.
 We need to set up the paths.
 In this examples we are using a parallel implementation:

-I'm assuming you are using [this ROMS implementation](https://www.notion.so/How-to-use-the-Docker-ROMS-stack-to-run-the-upwelling-test-case-on-your-personal-computer-cf9d8220c7c643cd9baf88fefa5c99e0) by Danilo Silva
+I'm assuming you are using [this ROMS implementation](https://www.notion.so/How-to-use-the-Docker-ROMS-stack-to-run-the-upwelling-test-case-on-your-personal-computer-cf9d8220c7c643cd9baf88fefa5c99e0) by Danilo Silva and also our [pyroms_tools](https://github.com/CoastalHydrodynamicsLab/pyroms_tools)

 ## 1. Set up build_roms.sh